Horní Cerekev

 Horní Cerekev (Ober Zerekwe) is a town in Pelhřimov District in the Vysočina Region of the Czech Republic.
 It has about 1,900 inhabitants.
+The town proper is located on the Jihlava River in the Křemešník Highlands.

+Horní Cerekev was founded in the 14th century at the latest, but it became a town only in 2000.

 Administrative division

 Horní Cerekev consists of five municipal parts (in brackets population according to the 2021 census):